DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 import { ToDo, Toolbar } from '@dhx/trial-todolist';
 ~~~

-In this tutorial you can see how to configure the **trial** version of To Do List.
+This tutorial uses the **trial** version of To Do List.

-#### Set containers and initialize the To Do List with Toolbar
+#### Set containers and initialize To Do List with Toolbar

-To display To Do List with Toolbar on the page, you need to set containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:
+To display To Do List with Toolbar on the page, create containers for both components and initialize them with the corresponding constructors:

 ~~~jsx {1,8-11,15-18,24-31} title="todo.component.ts"
 import { ToDo, Toolbar } from '@dhx/trial-todolist';